M. Denoël – Teaching

 The course is an introduction to amphibian ecology, ethology and conservation.
 It is at the interface between fundamental and applied sciences: from knowledge to conservation.
 The lectures consist in (1) a presentation of species diversity mainly in temperate regions ; (2) a review of their biological particularities: life cycle, intraspecific diversity (heterochrony), habitat, feeding habits, reproductive behaviour, sensory perspection ; (3) a discussion on ethics in amphibian research; and (4) an analysis of the status and decline of amphibians in function of varied risks (habitat change, pollutants, invasive species, emerging disease) as well as conservation management.

-For the students of ZOOL0232: Practicals usually consist in a day in the field (ponds close to Liège, in Pays de Herve) around April (non mandatory for students if they are abroad for their Master).
+For the students of ZOOL0232: Practicals usually consist in a day in the field (site close to Liège, in Pays de Herve) in SEptember/Octover and/or March (non mandatory for students if they are abroad for their Master).
 Evaluation based on a report on a specific topic in amphibian conservation (written report, oral presentation and round table discussion).
-Reports to be deposited before Christmas holidays.
+Reports to be deposited the last Monday before Christmas holidays.

 Supporting material for the preparation of the report: see ecampus (registered students).